iSyser/AoE2DE_UGC_Guide/docs/xs/programmer.md

 To use an XS script:

 1. Navigate to the folder

-    `C:\Program Files (x86)\Steam\steamapps\common\AoE2DE\resources\_common\xs`
+    `PATH_TO_THE_FOLDER/AoE2DE/resources/_common/xs`

 2. There should be 2 files in this folder already, called `Constants.xs` and `xs.txt`.
 In here, create a new file with any name ending with `.xs`.
 For example, the file can be called `filename.xs`

     !!!
 Warning "default0.xs"

         There may be an additional file called `default0.xs`.
 Never write code in this file as this is a temporary file and can be overwritten by the game.

     !!!
 Note "Constants.xs"

         The file `Constants.xs` contains a list of constants that can be used in any XS Script directly, without needing to use an include statement.

     !!!
 Tip "VSC Plugin for XS"

         A VSC Extension for syntax highlighting and code auto completion for AoE XS Scripting can be found [here](https://marketplace.visualstudio.com/items?itemName=Divy.vscode-xs)

 3. To begin with using XS, write this basic code in the file:

     ```cpp
     // this is a comment